Rita Freeman: Mark's introduction

 At the time of Rita's introduction, Howman confirmed that the character has a backstory, which would be explored.
 She teased, "life hasn't been particularly easy for Rita".
 When asked by colleagues about her personal life, Rita claims that she is a widow.
 However, Rita is actually estranged from her husband, Mark Richie (Joel Beckett), who is alive.
 Howman clarified that her character did not mean to lie about her marriage, but once she said it, she felt that she could not change her story.
 The actress likened Rita to "a rabbit in the headlights" when she is asked about her husband, and pointed out that Rita is in "a cornered moment" when she says Mark is dead.

-Mark is a former teacher who was convincted of child abuse after having a relationship with a thirteen-year-old girl.
+Mark is a former teacher who was convicted of child abuse after having a relationship with a thirteen-year-old girl.
 Mark denied the allegations and Rita believed him, defending him at his trial.
 Howman explained that Rita believed Mark because she "loved him, trusted him and genuinely believed him".
 Rita realised the truth when Mark was found guilty.
 She felt ashamed by her actions and changed jobs as she did not want anyone to find out about her past.
 Rita lies about Mark because they have not spoken since his imprisonment.
 Howman carried out research for the storyline and spoke to somebody who went through a similar experience to Rita.
 She also expressed her compassion for anyone in a similar situation with the character.